 DML STATS

-DML STATS records the number of insert, update, and delete operations performed on a table.
+DML STATS records the number of insert, delete, and update operations performed on a table.

-The DML STATS of a table plays a crucial role in automatic statistics collection.
-It determines whether statistics need to be collected again for the table.
-Since data information in tables in the database is not updated every day, statistics do not need to be collected again for tables with no data changes or data changes within the expected range.
+The DML STATS of a table play a crucial role in automatic statistics collection.
+They determine whether statistics collection is needed for a table again.
+The data in tables in the database is not updated daily.
+Therefore, for tables with no data changes or where data changes are within the expected range, there is no need to collect statistics again.
 This improves the execution efficiency of automatic statistics collection tasks.

-The following table lists the views and tables that support querying DML STATS information in Oracle and MySQL modes.
+The following table lists the views and tables that support querying DML STATS information in Oracle-compatible mode and MySQL-compatible mode.

 |---|---|---|